Best Crib Bedding 2018

 Carousel still displays their sets of crib bedding online with bumpers and blankets draped over a crib rail or teether pads tied to a top rail.
 While it is still legal in most locales to sell items like bumpers, it would be more socially responsible if Carousel didn’t merchandise these items that way.

-FYI: Crown Crafts recently purchased one of our top recommended baby bedding companies, Carousel Designs (August, 2017).
-They purchased it to improve their internet presence as Carousel is an direct-to-consumer-only company.
+FYI: Crown Crafts purchased Carousel Designs in August, 2017 to improve their internet presence as Carousel is an direct-to-consumer-only company.
 No word yet how much this will change either Crown Crafts or Carousel.
 We’ll keep you posted.

 Aden + Anais first came to our attention when we saw their excellent muslin swaddle blankets.
 Parents love them, so when they expanded into more crib bedding items, we were intrigued.